extrabacon/python-shell/README.md

 ### Error Handling and extended stack traces

-An error will be thrown if the process exits with a non-zero exit code or if data has been written to stderr.
+An error will be thrown if the process exits with a non-zero exit code.
 Additionally, if "stderr" contains a formatted Python traceback, the error is augmented with Python exception details including a concatenated stack trace.

 Sample error with traceback (from test/python/error.py):

 ```
 Traceback (most recent call last):
   File "test/python/error.py", line 6, in <module>